Thursday, January 30, 2014

 Can be gluten-free, soy-free, nut-free and/or fat-free if you wish.

 This is a simple whole-meal recipe, but it's very satisfying and nutritious with a little kick, if you use the chile flakes).
-Serve with some soy or nut-based vegan parmesan sub to sprinkle on top.
+Serve with some vegan parmesan sub to sprinkle on top (we like Go Veggie! soy parmesan).

 Note: You can use more or less bean flour for other versions of this basic sauce, depending on the thickness you are going for.